ssekyanzielvis/LOOPGAME/README.md

 # Math Shape Creator 🎨

-A Flutter mobile app that creates beautiful mathematical shapes using characters, numbers, letters, emojis, and mathematical algorithms.
+A Flutter mobile app that creates beautiful mathematical shapes using characters, numbers, letters, emojis, stickers, and mathematical algorithms.

 ## Features ✨

-- **7 Shape Types**: Circle, Square, Triangle, Heart, Spiral, Star, and Diamond
+- **7+ Shape Types**: Circle, Square, Triangle, Heart, Spiral, Star, Diamond, and more
 - **Custom Characters**: Use any character, number, letter, or emoji
+- **Sticker Looping**: Loop image stickers in various patterns for creative designs
+- **Text Loop Mode**: Repeat text in horizontal, vertical, wrapped, or grid patterns
-- **Adjustable Parameters**: Control repetitions (10-500) and size (1.0x-10.0x)
+- **Adjustable Parameters**: Control repetitions (10-500+) and size (1.0x-10.0x)
 - **Real-time Preview**: See your shapes update as you change parameters
 - **Copy to Clipboard**: Easy copying of generated shapes
 - **Share Functionality**: Share your mathematical art with others
 - **Responsive Design**: Works on phones and tablets
 - **Mathematical Algorithms**: Powered by precise geometric calculations
+- **Improved Accuracy**: Enhanced shape rendering with smoothing and better scaling

 ## Mathematical Algorithms 📐